Koos Van Den Akker: KOOS label

-Koos set up a string of stores including ones on Madison Avenue, Columbus Avenue, Thomson Street Soho, 10th on Bleeker and Beverley Hills, LA featuring clothes from his Koos fashion label.
-In the mid seventies, Van Den Akker had a wholesale line with a showroom where major upscale stores, such as Bonwit Teller, Saks Fifth Avenue, Marshall Field's, Bloomingdale's and Frost Bros., bought their supplies of Koos'.
+In 1971, Koos opened his first boutique in Manhattan.
+In the mid seventies, Van den Akker had a wholesale line with a showroom where major upscale stores, such as Bonwit Teller, Saks Fifth Avenue, Marshall Field's, Bloomingdale's and Frost Bros., bought their supplies of Koos'.

 Until his death, Koos had a store at 1263 Madison Avenue, New York and a studio in the Garment District.
 Koos maintained a high profile in New York and LA where entertainers such as Julie & Harry Belafonte, Cher, Elizabeth Taylor, Diahann Carroll and Barbara Walters were clients.
-After the success of the Bill Cosby Sweaters his success was everywhere with more celebrities donning Koos garments with the likes of Stevie Wonder, Chita Rivera, Brooke Shields, Isabella Rossellini, Glenn Close, Lauren Hutton and NBA stars Isaiah Thomas and Magic Johnson wearing his designs.
+After the success of the Bill Cosby Sweaters, more celebrities donned Koos garments, such as Stevie Wonder, Chita Rivera, Brooke Shields, Isabella Rossellini, Glenn Close, Lauren Hutton and NBA stars Isaiah Thomas and Magic Johnson.

 Koos was a member of the Council of Fashion Designers of America (CFDA).

 Awards

 In 2002, Van den Akker was awarded an honorary doctorate from the San Francisco Academy of Art College as a Doctor of Humane Letters.
-In the summer of 2008 he became an artist in residence and gave a masterclass for the Academy of Art University in San Francisco and in April 2009 also gave a masterclass for Vogue Patterns in Canada.
+In the summer of 2008, he became an artist in residence and gave a masterclass for the Academy of Art University in San Francisco.
+In April 2009, he gave a masterclass for Vogue Patterns in Canada.